MARXdown/MARXdown.github.io/about.md

 ---
 layout: page
-title: About
+title: About Us
 ---

-**We're attempting to build light weight, minimal reading editions of key Marxist texts that are multi-layered, legible, and held in common.
-Our goal is to cooperate together to create critical reading guides and supplemental historical and sociological studies, in easily accessible and user-friendly interfaces to which anyone may contribute.**
+MARXdown is interested in creating lightweight, minimal reading editions of key Marxist texts that are multi-layered, legible, and held in common.
+Our goal is to cooperate together to create critical reading guides and supplemental historical and sociological studies, in easily accessible and user-friendly interfaces to which anyone may contribute.

+* * *

 ### Project Leads